-- City of San Diego Approved Backlfow Testers List
+- City of San Diego Approved List of Backflow Testers

-The City of San Diego Public Utilities Department spends millions of dollars each year to insure the safety of our drinking water.
-A vital link in this effort is the Public Utilities Department's Cross-Connection Control and Backflow Prevention Programs.
+The City of San Diego Public Utilities Department spends millions of dollars each year to ensure the safety of our drinking water.
+A vital link in this effort is the Public Utilities Department's Cross-Connection Control and Backflow Prevention Program.

 Water distributions systems are designed so that water flows in one direction from the treatment plant to the customer.

-Federal and State laws require Water Purveyors to protect their system from cross-connections and backflow.
-To do this, we work closely with consumers, architects, contractors, and engineers to insure that all those who are required to comply with cross-connection control and/or backflow prevention requirements.
-If you have been contacted by the Public Utilities Department and know you need a backflow prevention assembly installed or tested, see City of San Diego Approved List of Backflow Testers
+Federal and state laws require water purveyors protect their systems from cross-connections and backflow.
+The City works closely with consumers, architects, contractors and engineers to ensure compliance on cross-connection control and/or backflow prevention requirements.
+If you have been contacted by the Public Utilities Department and need a backflow prevention assembly installed or tested, see City of San Diego Approved List of Backflow Testers

-For questions regarding device requirements and approvals for meter protection, fire protection or for more information about this program, please contact Felix Garcia at (858) 292-6329 or via email at [email protected].
+For questions regarding device requirements and approvals for meter protection, fire protection or for more information about this program, contact us at (858) 292-6329 or via email at [email protected].

-If you are a backflow tester currently certified with American Water Work Association (CA-NV) or the American Backflow Prevention Association (Regional) and are interested in testing backflow assemblies within our district, please contact [email protected] to schedule yourself for the next Tester Orientation.
-The Orientations are held in January and July of each year.
+If you are a backflow tester currently certified with American Water Work Association (CA-NV) or the American Backflow Prevention Association (Regional) and are interested in testing backflow assemblies within our district, please email [email protected] to schedule an appointment for the Tester Orientation.
+The orientations are held in January and July of each year.
 You will be required to provide current copies of gauge calibration and backflow tester certifications, issued by either of the previously mentioned associations.